gyuho/learn/doc/etcd_priority_queue_aws_gcp/README.md

 to implement [your own priority queue](https://groups.google.com/d/msg/nsq-users/QvgCsQ861Lw/z6H6uColDZcJ), which is also fine.
 You can *dequeue* the first few elements in the *queue* and build **heap** in memory and execute them in order.
-You can do this same thing in key/value storage, and it's just easier with *key/value* storage.
+You can do the same thing in key/value storage, and it's just easier with *key/value* storage.

 [↑ top](#etcd-priority-queue-aws-gcp)